aws-solutions-library-samples/guidance-for-ai-assistants-with-amazon-q-business/README.md

 **Step 02**

-- In AWS Cloudformtaion in the console, create a stack and upload the template `Q-HRplugin.yaml` that can be found under `deployment` folder.
+- In AWS Cloudformtaion in the console, create a stack and upload the template `Q-HRplugin.yaml` that can be found under `deployment/plugins` folder.

 ![Plugin Creation CFN](assets/CreatePluginCFN.png?raw=true "Create Plugin CFN") Once deployment is complete, you can get the value of  **ApiEndpoint** from the **Outputs** tab of the stack.